Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/general-intro.md

     * Configured to display the Model View page
 * An ["importHelper" script](../../../setup/scripts/importHelperTemplate.mjs) with the logic used to import model bimpks to Twinit
 * A Datasources orchestrator configured to use the "importHelper" script to import model bimpks uploaded to the Twinit File Service
+* A [Mapbox script](../../../setup/scripts/mapboxTemplate.mjs) that takes a secret token stored in an encrypted NamedUserCollection and generates a temporary Mapbox token using the Mapbox API.
+* A Datasources orchestrator configured to use the Mapbox script and assigned a permission profile giving it access to the encrypted NamedUserCollection, that creates temporary Mapbox tokens.

 ### The Quick Model View Template Workflow

 A typical workflow for using the Quick Model View Twinit Application Template would be:

-1. Sign in to the Quick Model View application and the "Quick Model View Manager"
+1. Sign in to the Quick Model View application and the "Quick Model View Manager" project
 2. Create a new project using the "Quick Model View Manager" user interface
 3. Switch to the newly created Quick Model View project
 4. Upload and import a model using the model import page or one of the supported CAD Twinit plugins